Zacher99/Botium-Toys-audit/Botium Toys Audit Report.md

 # Controls and compliance checklist

-Then, select “yes” or “no” to answer the question: *Does Botium Toys currently have this control in place?*
+select “yes” or “no” to answer the question: *Does Botium Toys currently have this control in place?*

 **Controls assessment checklist**